 Protect Your Business With E&O; insurance in Texas

-If a company offers unique products and professional services, E&O insurance Texas is a vital need.
+If a company offers unique products and professional services, E&O insurance is a vital need.
 You cannot avoid accidents and mistakes at all times.
 The last thing you would want to be held accountable for is when a client is not satisfied with your product or service, resulting in pricey legal charges.
-Obtaining an error and omissions policy coverage will help you to be financially safe in times of uncertain events.
-It could help you prevent embarrassment in case your business faces costly claims.
+Obtaining an errors and omissions policy coverage from a reputable insurance company will help you stay financially safe in times of unfortunate events.
+It could help you mitigate your financial loss in case your business faces costly claims.

-Error and omission insurance is also known as E&O insurance and professional liability insurance.
-It protects professionals from lawsuits due to mistakes in providing professional services.
-This insurance covers your court fees or arrangements, which can be expensive for a firm to pay on its own.
+Errors and omissions insurance (E&O insurance) is also known as professional liability insurance (PLI) and professional indemnity insurance (PII).
+It protects business owners and professionals from lawsuits due to mistakes in providing professional services.
+This type of insurance covers your defense costs (i.e. court costs), which can be too high for a firm to pay on its own.

-Some insurance agents or companies offer appraisers error and omissions insurance policies to realtors, home inspectors, brokers, and other real estate professionals.
-E&O policy insurance covers real estate related claims, even those brought on by lenders.
+Some insurance agencies offer appraiser errors and omissions insurance policies to realtors, home inspectors, brokers, and other real estate professionals.
+An E&O insurance policy covers real estate-related claims, even those brought on by lenders.

 Doctors should have medical malpractice insurance and must not start seeing patients without it.
-The same goes for businesses without errors & omission insurance.
-You can work with a commercial insurance professional to identify omission and error insurance packages that best suit your needs.
+The same goes for businesses without E&O insurance.
+You can work with a commercial insurance professional to identify omissions and errors insurance packages that best suit your needs.

-Some clients require proof of errors & insurance coverage before getting your service.
-E&O is not needed in Texas, but having this professional liability coverage offers crucial protection, and some states require real estate agents to have it.
+Some clients require proof of errors & omissions insurance coverage before using your service.
+E&O coverage is not needed in Texas, but having this professional liability coverage offers crucial protection, and some states require real estate agents to have it.
 This coverage or professional liability insurance can help real estate professionals with their legal expenses if a lawsuit is filed against them due to performance mistakes.

-E&O insurance protects your business from claims of:
+E&O liability insurance protects your business from claims of: